-The Community Challenge is assessed throughout Years 10 and 11 and requires students to plan and complete 10 hours of planned community service.
+The Community Challenge will be assessed throughout Year 11 and requires students to plan and complete 10 hours of planned community service.
 Students must keep records and evidence of their service.
 Community service can be taken from three broad areas: social/welfare, neighbourhood enhancement or coaching.
+The final assessment is for students to complete a personal digital record of their community experience.
 The final assessment is for students to complete a personal digital record of their community experience.